☆ 1 Trading merchants and Catholic missionaries

 Although Ieyasu wanted to ban the Christianity, he wanted the profits of trade.
 In order to prevent an excessive silver outflow, he did not allow other Daimyo to trade freely.
 He wanted to continue the trade as a monopoly of the Tokugawa government.

 The Netherlands and England were not enthusiastic about disseminating Christianity, but they were in Japan for trade, which was convenient for the Tokugawa shogunate.
-In 1616 the trade with European countries was restricted only to the port of Hirado and Nagasaki in Kyushu, but the Dutchmen and the Englishmen were struggling in that small Hirado community.
+In 1616 the trade with European countries was restricted only to the port of Hirado and Nagasaki in Kyushu, but the Dutchmen and the Englishmen were struggling in their small community.

 Also with the change of the power balance in the world, finally the Tokugawa government decided the Dutch East Indies Company as a European trade partner.

-It was lucky for Japan that the Netherland was chosen as a partner country, which became a less powerful country afterwards, not England which became a more powerful country later.
+It was lucky for Japan that the Netherland was chosen as a trade partner country, which became a less powerful country afterwards, not England which became a more powerful country later.

 In 1641, the Dutch business office in Hirado was transferred into the small Dejima district in Nagasaki.
 Only the ships of the Dutch East Indies Company were allowed to come only to Nagasaki port and Christianity was completely prohibited.